TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_2/policy.md

 3. Retrieve the details of the existing employee and confirm their status is “active” using get_worker.

-4. Use get_exit_case to retrieve the exit case for the user in step 3 and confirm clearance status is “completed”.
+4. Use get_exit_case to retrieve the exit case for the user in step 3 and confirm clearance status is “cleared”.

-5. If the exit cases are “completed”, to deactivate and close contract for the employee from step 3:
+5. If the exit cases are “cleared”, to deactivate and close contract for the employee from step 3:
    1. Terminate the employment contract using terminate_employment_contract.
    2. Deactivate the employee using disable_user_account.